Section 3 Site Investigation Design and Implementation: Overview

 In risk assessment, an area of exposed soil that people regularly come in contact with and that could potentially be contaminated is referred to as an “exposure area.”
 Examples include parks, playgrounds and unpaved areas of commercial or industrial properties, landscaped areas, and construction worker areas (Figure 3-2; see also Section 4, Appendix C).
 Individual areas or in some cases the entire area are initially designated as Exposure Area DUs for characterization.
 Soil capped under a building or parking lot or soil in the subsurface that could be excavated and spread out in the future could be considered to represent future Exposure Area DUs.

 Designate Exposure Area DUs based on current land use (e.g., the playground at a school or an unpaved work or eating area at a commercial or industrial site) or future use of the area (e.g., a proposed residential development).
-The upper 10 to 20 cm of soil is normally designated to assess current direct exposure risk.
+The upper two to six inches of soil is normally designated to assess current direct exposure risk.
 Testing of deeper soil suspected to be contaminated is often required to address potential disturbance of the soil in the future and redistribution on the surface.

 If a known or suspect area of contamination is within an Exposure Area DU that could cause the entire DU to fail risk limits, then this area is normally isolated and independently tested as a Source Area DU (Section 3.3.2).
 This minimizes the need for retesting if a problem is discovered and optimizes the speed and efficiency of remedial actions.
 If the objective is simply to establish the presence or absence of risk for the Exposure DU as a whole, then subdivision characterization of subareas within the DU is not necessary.